-13. Medical and Hospital Services:
+16. Medical and Hospital Services:

-The District/COE may provide, or make available, medical and/or hospital services for pupils injured at school or school-sponsored events or while being transported to same.
+The District/COE may provide, or make available, medical and/or hospital services for pupils injured at school or school-sponsored events or while being transported to the same.
 [EC 49472].
 Schools may release pupils, in grades 7 through 12 only, for the purpose of obtaining confidential medical services without the consent of the pupil's parent or guardian.
 [EC 46010.1].

-14. Student Nutrition Program:
+17. Student Nutrition Program:

-Free or reduced-price meals may be available upon application to students receiving public assistance.
-[EC 49500 et seq.; 49510 et seq.].
+Free meals are available upon request to students.
+[EC 49501].

-15. Fingerprinting:
+18. Fingerprinting:

 The District/COE may provide a fingerprinting program for kindergarten or newly enrolled pupils.
-[EC 32390; 48980(e)].
+[DISTRICT SHOULD ADD ANY APPLICABLE INFORMATION] [EC 32390; 48980(e)].
+N/A

-16. Pupil Records:
+19. Pupil Records:

 Parents have a right to access all records relating to their children.
 The procedure used by the District/COE regarding the establishment and maintenance, transfer, access, challenge, and modification of pupil records is available to parents upon request.
 [EC 49063; 49069.7; 49070].
 Certain directory information concerning pupils is also available to individuals other than parents.
 [EC 49073].
-(Attachment - 3) Upon written request from the parent, the District/COE will withhold directory information about the student.
+(Attachment-3) Upon written request from the parent, the District/COE will withhold directory information about the student.

-17. District/COE Pupil Discipline Rules:
+20. District/COE Pupil Discipline Rules:

-The rules used by the District/COE pertaining to student discipline are available to all parents upon request.
+The rules used by the District/COE pertaining to student discipline are available to parents upon request.
 [EC 35291].
 The rules may require that the parent of a suspended pupil may be required to attend a portion of a school day in the child's classroom.
 [EC 48900.1].

-18. Nondiscrimination:
+21. Nondiscrimination:

 The District/COE does not discriminate on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, age, immigration status, actual or potential parental, family, or marital status, pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom, or association with a person or a group with one or more of these actual or perceived characteristics, in any of its policies, practices, or procedures, programs, or activities, in compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Age Discrimination Act of 1975, and related laws and regulations.
 [EC 200; 221.51].
-This nondiscrimination policy covers admission and access to, and treatment and employment in, District/COE programs and activities, including vocational education.
+This nondiscrimination policy covers admission and access to, and treatment and employment in, District/COE programs and activities, including vocational education and applies to all acts related to school activity or school attendance occurring within a school under the jurisdiction of the District/COE, and all acts of the governing board or body of the District/COE, the superintendent of the school district, and the county superintendent of schools in enacting policies and procedures that govern the District/COE.
 Inquiries regarding the equal opportunity policies, the filing of grievances or complaints, or to request a copy, free of charge, of the procedures covering discrimination complaints may be directed to the District/County Superintendent of Schools, the District Title IX Coordinator, or the Office of Civil Rights, as appropriate.
 The lack of English language skills will not be a barrier to the admission and participation in District/COE programs.
-The District's Title IX Coordinator may be contacted at [Jim Shoemake, 2390 Bass Lake Road, 530-677-4461, infor@rescueusd.org]
+The District's Title IX Coordinator may be contacted: Dustin Haley, Asst.
+Superintendent of Curriculum & Instruction - 2390 Bass Lake Road Rescue, CA 95672 (530) 677-4461 / dhaley@my.rescueusd.org.

-19. Services to Students Who are Deaf, Hard of Hearing, Blind, Visually Impaired, or Deaf-Blind:
+22. Services to Students Who are Deaf, Hard of Hearing, Blind, Visually Impaired, or Deaf-Blind: